mamedev/mame/docs/source/usingmame/defaultkeys.rst

 **Scroll Lock**/**Forward Delete** (Mac Desktop)/**fn-Delete** (Mac Laptop)
     Default mapping for the **uimodekey**.

-    This key toggles MAME's response to user interface keys such as the (by default) **Tab** key being used for menus.
+    This key toggles MAME’s response to user interface keys such as the (by default) **Tab** key being used for menus.
 All emulated machines which require emulated keyboards will start with UI controls disabled by default and you can only access the internal UI by first hitting this